roabyd/PureTechCodingChallenge/README.md

 if holidays should be skipped if they fall on a weekend, and another that takes a day of the week, a day occurrence value and a
 month.
 Once the type of holiday has been determined via the constructor parameters, I have created a method that will return a list
 of public holiday dates that would fall between 2 supplied dates.
-This will also take into account dates that have already been found in order to make up for 2 public holidays that occur on the weekend (ie Christmas Day and Boxing Day).
+This will also take into account dates that have already been found in order to make up for 2 public holidays that occur on the weekend (ie. Christmas Day and Boxing Day).
 This list is then passed as a parameter into the first overload of this method to return the number of business days.